 Outlining your fields, beds, enclosures, and buildings is a great way to see an overview of your property.
 Many Farmbrite users enjoy this feature, as it provides an opportunity to look at your property from a different vantage point, sparking new ideas for field and crop layout which may lead to improved efficiencies in land use.
 Beyond giving you a bird's eye view, mapping your farm will also enable automatic calculations of estimated plant counts, which then factors into your estimated harvest revenue.

 To start mapping your property, navigate to Farm Map in your left navigation menu.

 You'll immediately see an aerial satellite view of your property.
 This map is shown based on the address you gave when creating your Farmbrite account; if you need to update it to point somewhere else, you can change it in your Account Settings.

 The map displayed in your account will probably look familiar, as the image is sourced from Google Maps.
 You can zoom using the plus and minus buttons in the bottom right, or use your mouse scroll wheel.
 You can also grab the map to move it around and change the area you are viewing.

-You'll also see 8 different Area Types for you to add a place to your map.
-Click it, and you'll be given a choice to create different types of areas around your property - boundaries, fields, beds, irrigation, and buffer zones, as well as buildings and enclosures for animals and crops.
+You'll also see a button at the top for you to add a place to your map.
+Click it, and you'll be given a choice to create different types of areas around your property - boundaries, fields, beds, irrigation and buffer zones, as well as buildings and enclosures for animals and crops.

 Many users start by mapping their property boundary, but the order which you add your areas is entirely up to you.